DragonBones/DragonBonesJS/Phaser/Demos/README.md

 ## How to Install
 Follow this steps

-1. download the source from Github and unzip
+1. download [DragonBonesJS](https://github.com/DragonBones/DragonBonesJS/archive/master.zip "DragonBonesJS") from Github and unzip

 2. create the folders `libs/dragonBones/` in `Phaser/Demos`